Phasing Out the Sale and Use of Invasive Plants

-Virginia House Joint Resolution 527 calls for a study that will explore options for phasing out the propagation and sale of invasive plants in Virginia’s horticultural industry, which may include potential legislative action to be brought the following year to the 2022 General Assembly.
+Virginia House Joint Resolution 527, approved unanimously in 2021, calls for a study that will explore options for phasing out the sale and use of invasive plants in Virginia’s horticultural industry, and to promote the sale and use of native plants.
+The study may include potential legislative action to be brought to the 2022 General Assembly.

-The Resolution calls for a study that will explore options for phasing out the propagation and sale of invasive plants in Virginia’s horticultural industry, which may include potential legislative action to be brought the following year to the 2022 General Assembly.
+The Resolution calls for a study that will explore options for phasing out the sale and use of invasive plants in Virginia’s horticultural industry, which may include potential legislative action to be brought the following year to the 2022 General Assembly.
 The study group, which will include representatives from the nursery and landscaping industry, state agencies and environmental groups such as VNPS, will produce a report of their recommendations and findings.
 This is a big step forward in the fight against invasive plants!
-Please call or email both of your district legislators now and ask them to support this legislation.
-During this unusually short legislative session, things will move quickly, so do not delay.

 HOUSE JOINT RESOLUTION NO. 527